 ●

-The discussion primarily focuses on the administrative scheduling for the Town Meeting and specific concerns regarding the eligibility of recreation field replacements for CPA funding.
+The discussion focuses on the scheduling of Town Meeting articles related to the CPA and raises specific concerns regarding the exclusion of recreation field replacement from the CPC 5-year plan.

 Arguments against

-The exclusion of recreation field replacement from the CPC 5-year plan is a missed opportunity to reduce the tax impact of the Lexington High School project.
+The exclusion of recreation field replacement from the CPC 5-year plan misses a clear opportunity to reduce the tax impact of the Lexington High School (LHS) project.

 — Kathryn Colburn, Pct 4